 When to Call the Doctor

-Call your health care provider or bone doctor if you have any questions or concerns that your collarbone is not healing.
+Call your provider or orthopedist if you have questions or concerns about the healing of your collarbone.

 Get care right away or go to the emergency room if:

 - Your arm is numb or has a pins and needles feeling.